 Do you know if your employer participates in a Matching Gift program?
 If so, please take a moment to maximize your gift to the Vail Valley Foundation (at no cost to you) by requesting a matching gift form from your employer.
 Contact your HR department to find out if your company offers such a program.

 Each year, we celebrate Colorado Gives Day.
 This annual statewide movement celebrates and increases philanthropy in Colorado through online giving.
 The $1 Million Incentive Fund created by the CO Gives Day partners is one of the largest giving-day incentive funds in the country.
-Community First Foundation and FirstBank are presenting Colorado Gives Day on Tuesday, Dec.
-8, 2020.
+Community First Foundation and FirstBank are presenting Colorado Gives Day this December.

 Click here to make your donation through Colorado Gives Day.